What I Learnt After Walking 35kms

-Disclaimer: I am in no way, shape or form a health professional (not even close).
-I talk about the pain you can experience after walking 35km's if you are unfit.
-Take this advice VERY lightly and seek proper advice from a healthcare professional if you experience any pain before, during or after training or doing a 35km walk.
+Disclaimer: I talk about the pain you can experience after walking 35kms if you are unfit.
+Take this advice VERY lightly and seek proper medical advice from a healthcare professional if you experience any pain before, during or after training or doing a 35km walk.

 Last Sunday, I walked 35km as a part of the Bloody Long Walk in Canberra to raise money for the Mito Foundation, which helps Australians living with mitochondrial disease.
 Mito is a debilitating genetic disease that causes organ dysfunction and failure, and there is currently no known cure and few treatments.